MESAlumniAssn/docs/docs/index.md

 ### **Continuous Documentation**

 Presently, the association does not have a dedicated technical team for this project.
-All technical tasks (including this documentation) have been carried out by an ex-alumni.
+All technical tasks (including this documentation) have been carried out by an alumni.
 Until there is a dedicated team, upcoming work will most likely be assigned to other interested alumni or freelancers.

 It is therefore imperative that any new or changing features are accurately documented so that there is a smooth handover to new project personnel.